Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Study II: Node Augmentation

 \subsection{Approach}

 For this task, candidate snippets from stories are retrieved upon a given query.
-We build the graph for the full narrative, e.g. an entire novel, according to Section~\ref{sec:graph} and regard all candidate snippets as graph nodes to be retrieved from.
-Our proposed approach focuses on fusing edge questions into the node representation for enhanced retrieval.
+We regard all candidate snippets as graph nodes to be retrieved from, and derive \graph edges of neighboring nodes.
+Our proposed method focuses on fusing edge questions into node representation for enhanced retrieval.

 \citet{xu2023plot} follows the classic paradigm of contrastive learning that learns a BERT-based encoder \cite{bert} on queries and candidates.
-As its trained model is not released yet, our approach adopts the public BGE encoder \cite{bge} in this work that ranks top on the MTEB leaderboard\footnote{\url{https://huggingface.co/spaces/mteb/leaderboard}}.
+As its trained model is not released as of this writing, our approach adopts the public BGE encoder \cite{bge} in this work that ranks top on the MTEB leaderboard\footnote{\url{https://huggingface.co/spaces/mteb/leaderboard}}.
 For comprehensive evaluation, we propose methods with \graph for both zero-shot and supervised settings.